IDMNYU/DM-GY6063A-Creative-Coding/README.md

 **Week 3 (2/8):** Arrays and collections.
 Looping and repetition.
 - **Reading**: Getting Started With p5.js, ch.11
-- **Assignment:** TBD
+- **Assignment:** Study and use beginShape() and endShape() to draw 3 separate sketches.
+Each sketch must contain vertices ( vertex() ). tools you will need: beginShape(), endShape(), vertex(), for loop

 **(2/15): Presidents' Day** No class.

 **Week 4 (2/22):** Color
-- **Reading**: Getting Started With p5.js, pgs.29-33; The Interaction of Color, "ch.IV A color has many faces- the relativity of color"
+- **Reading**: Getting Started With p5.js, pgs.29-33; The Interaction of Color, "ch.IV A color has many faces- the relativity of color" and “ch XVIII.
+Free Studies: a challenge to imagination”
-- **Assignment:** Pick one of the plates from Josef Albers' "The Interaction of Color" and recreate the plate as a p5.js sketch.
+- **Assignment**: Pick two themes from ch.
+18 of Josef Albers’ “The Interaction of Color” and recreate them in p5.js.-

 **Week 5 (2/29):**  Functions, and interaction with the keyboard and mouse.
 - **Reading**: Gettings Started With p5.js, ch.9